hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-load-balancer-with-metallb-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Summary

-This blog post describes the detailed process used to deploy and set up MetalLB to support customers to configure load balancers for the K8s clusters in HPE GreenLake for Private Cloud Enterprise.
-By deploying load balancing configuration, it allows customers to easily work together with Kubernetes Ingress for different traffic routing support of their deployed workloads in the K8s clusters.
-It also supports deploying applications by passing the customer certificates through their own authority.
-It unblocks a list of potential use cases and enhances HPE GreenLake product with additional flexibilities.
+This blog post describes the detailed process used to deploy and set up MetalLB to support customers to configure load balancers for K8s clusters in HPE GreenLake for Private Cloud Enterprise.
+By deploying load balancing configuration, it provides an externally accessible IP address that sends traffic to the deployed workload.
+It also allows customers to use [Kubernetes Ingress]( https://kubernetes.io/docs/concepts/services-networking/ingress/), in place of *Service*, for different traffic routing support of their deployed workloads in K8s clusters.
+This supports deploying applications by passing the customer certificates through their own authority.
+It unblocks a list of potential use cases and enhances HPE GreenLake by providing additional flexibilities.

+You can keep coming back to the [HPE Developer blog]( https://developer.hpe.com/blog) to learn more about HPE GreenLake for Private Cloud Enterprise.